guizilaile23/TFRN/README.md

 2、I remember the single_convert.py is used to debug the algorithm.

-3, if the debug results seems fine, then i will use batch_convert.py to generate the whitened dataset, then train a NN under the whitened dataset, and at the same time, train a NN with original dataset, so that my algorithm.
+3, if the debug results seems fine, then i will use batch_convert.py to generate the whitened dataset, then train a NN under the whitened dataset, and at the same time, train a NN with original dataset, so that my algorithm could be compared.

 4, finally, start with single_convert.py is recommended